oscar-bender-stone/honors-thesis/source/1_introduction.typ

     organization of information!
 That is, reuse!
 This is exactly in line with compression, but the _how_!

     - Connects back to Turing machines - we can _use_ Turing machines as our "generalized theories".
 Main philosophy: represent things by how they are _checked_.
 So this is done by a total Turing machine!

+    - We also need _computable_ ways to encode, which is what Chaitin's theory describes.
+But it doesn't show us _how_ to organize things!

+    - Also helps to explain overhead in representing things.
+Might be different depending on base representation used.
+Chaitin says this doesn't matter in the limit (CITE.) *The goal of this thesis is to RESOLVE this problem, on the query end!*

   - Why is Chaitin's work so useful here?
 Because it explains WHAT EXACTLY we need in the metatheory! *Enough information to encode itself to talk about